SumitKumarCSE/NodeJS/Notes.md

 5. `Piping Streams`: The fs.createReadStream('input.txt') reads data from the input.txt file, and the fs.createWriteStream('output.txt') writes the data to the output.txt file.
 The readableStream is piped to the writableStream using .pipe(), which automatically handles the data flow between the two streams.
 6. `Chaining Streams (Compression)`: The fs.createReadStream('input.txt') reads data from the input.txt file.
 The data is then piped through zlib.createGzip() to compress it, and finally piped to fs.createWriteStream('output.txt.gz') to write the compressed data to the output.txt.gz file.
 This demonstrates how multiple streams can be chained together to perform sequential operations.
 7. `Chaining Streams (Decompression)`: The fs.createReadStream('output.txt.gz') reads data from the output.txt.gz file, which contains the previously compressed data.
 The data is then piped through zlib.createGunzip() to decompress it, and finally piped to fs.createWriteStream('decompressed.txt') to write the decompressed data to the decompressed.txt file.

-# Path
-The path module in NodeJS provides utilities for working with file and directory paths.
-If offers methods to mnaipulate and transform file paths, resolve relative paths, extract file extensions, and more.
-1. Joining Paths: path.join([...paths]): Joins multiple path segments together using the platform-specific separator and returns the resulting path.
-Example: path.join('/path', 'to', 'file.txt') returns '/path/to/file.txt'.
-2. Resolving Paths: path.resolve([...paths]): Resolves an absolute path relative to the current working directory.
-Example: path.resolve('path', 'to', 'file.txt') returns the absolute path based on the current working directory.
-3. Getting Directory and File Names: path.dirname(path): Returns the directory name of a path.
-Example: path.dirname('/path/to/file.txt') returns '/path/to'. path.basename(path, [ext]): Returns the last portion of a path, optionally excluding the file extension.
-Example: path.basename('/path/to/file.txt') returns 'file.txt'.
-4. File Extension Manipulation: path.extname(path): Returns the file extension of a path.
-Example: path.extname('/path/to/file.txt') returns '.txt'. path.parse(path): Returns an object with the individual components of a file path (root, dir, base, ext, name).
-Example: path.parse('/path/to/file.txt') returns { root: '/', dir: '/path/to', base: 'file.txt', ext: '.txt', name: 'file' }.
-5. Normalizing Paths: path.normalize(path): Normalizes a path by resolving '.' and '..' segments.
-Example: path.normalize('/path/../file.txt') returns '/file.txt'.
-6. Checking Path Existence: fs.existsSync(path): Checks if a file or directory exists at the specified path synchronously and returns a boolean value.
-Example: fs.existsSync('/path/to/file.txt') returns true or false depending on the existence of the file or directory.

 # Global Objects
 There are several global objects and varaibles available for use without requiring any explicit import or require statements.
 These global objects provide essential functionality and utilities that can be accessed from any module in your application.